News and Calendar

 See also Mission Winter Appeal

-LOCAL FOOD BANK - still running throughout the emergency!
+LOCAL FOOD BANK - still running throughout this year of increased need.

 Local food resources:

 BOW FOOD BANK @ Bromley by Bow Centre, St Leonards Street, E3 3BT